HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/http-handler-middleware.md

 Services of type `\Psr\Http\Server\MiddlewareInterface` will automatically get the service tag `heptaconnect.http.handler.middleware`.
 All services with the tag `heptaconnect.http.handler.middleware` will be executed before an [HTTP Handler](./http-handler.md) will receive the request.
-By adding a file to your code like the following will be sufficient to add a "portal node"-wide place to add reoccurring tasks for your HTTP handlers like e.g. profiling:
+Adding a single file to your code will be sufficient for reoccurring tasks of your HTTP handlers like the following example for profiling:

 ```php